FilipTheGod/moregainz/README.md

 #  MoreGainz

-MoreGainz, your guide to the gym
-Where exercises are performed with form and grace
+MoreGainz, your guide to the gym, where exercises are performed with form and grace.
-Our library of moves will put you in your place Avoiding injuries, you'll be able to face
-Any workout with confidence, ease, and poise
+Our library of moves will put you in your place while avoiding injuries, you'll be able to face any workout with confidence, ease, and poise.
-Join us, and discover your fitness potential
+Join us, and discover your fitness potential.
 With MoreGainz, your journey to health is essential.